 Here are ten important things you should know about tap water in Malta:

-Tap water in Malta is expensive when compared to other European countries
+Tap water in Malta is cheaper when compared to other European countries

 Tap water in Malta is full of minerals and so quite alkaline